jtackaberry/reaticulate/download.md

 Access `Extensions | ReaPack | Synchronize packages` via Reaper's menu to ensure Reaticulate is updated to the latest version.

+If Reaticulate does update, you should restart Reaper to ensure the latest version of all Reaticulate scripts are running.

 ### Living on the edge?